There could be a few reasons for this:

 Please see the Parking Map for weekend complimentary parking.

-Yes, you need to change/update your address both at Parking as well as the Office of the Registrars.
+Yes, you need to change/update your address both at Parking as well as the Office of the Registrar.

 Sometimes vehicles have obtained permission in advance to park in restricted areas.
 As the enforcement process is computerized, these vehicles may or may not be displaying special permits.
 It also may be that enforcement personnel passed through the area prior to the noted individuals illegitimate parking activities.

 Accounts with unpaid fines run the risk of the following actions: parking privileges revoked, academic records sealed, vehicles towed, and/or account balance transfered to a collection agency.
 This is a fully automated process, and we suggest you deal with these problems promptly to avoid unnecessary charges.